 The goal here is to identify each sender and make sure that both DKIM and SPF pass.
 This might involve contacting your ESP, setting up DKIM in Google Apps, and so on.

-3. Convert all known email sources to have DMARC aligned DKIM and SPF.
+4. Convert all known email sources to be DKIM and SPF aligned #

-As you receive reports each week and dig into the data, the real work is to identify the sources that are legitimate.
+As you receive reports and dig into the data, the real work is to identify the sources that are legitimate, and whether those messages are DMARC compliant using SPF and/or DKIM.
 If you notice an IP address or Domain that you send from, you want to make sure this source is signing with DKIM and is added to your SPF record.
 This is a tedious process, but you can take your time and fix issues as you see them.

 Identifying each source can be tricky.
 One way to make this easier is to create a list of each source where you know you send emails.
 As new sources come in the reports, you can try to match them to the known sources in your list.
 These sources could be email providers, ecommerce systems, marketing services, or even server notifications and alerts.
 Common examples include Google Apps (gmail), Salesforce, Intercom, Campaign Monitor, Mailchimp, and of course Postmark.